gmazzini/myadif/README.md

 input specification: yyyymmdd hhmm call freq(in KHz) rst_sent rst_rcvd

+note that "-" in yyyymmdd report the date of last qso

+note that "-" in freq report the frequency of last qso

 optionally, at the end of the call, you can put:
 !s for qsl sent,
 !r for qsl received,